You are here:Home/Blog/News/Reflections on nature-based solutions profiled at European Climate Change...

 1) The role of local governments and nature-based solutions (NbS) was very prominent.

-2) Cross-disciplinary and integrated approaches to emerging adaptation research were apparent and encouraged.
+2) Cross-disciplinary and integrated approaches to emerging adaptation research were

 3) Climate change is a sobering topic, but attendees embraced hope and this had a contagious effect (beyond what can be attributed to the Vinho Verde served with lunch).